-My father was a very, very fierce Pole-partisan.
-He was very handsome, tall and, as far as I can remember, he was only talking about fights, and about those partisans and he was a proud Pole.
-It was all a mystery.
-I remember my father teaching me that I shouldn’t say a word anywhere (about partisans – A.O.), because partisans were not welcomed.
-Some were with the Germans, you know how it used to be, because they liked them, others defended Poland, and my father was very stubborn.
-He would have sacrificed children, as long as Poland existed.
+My father was a very, very fierce Polish guerrilla fighter.
+He was very handsome, tall, and, as far as I can remember, he was always talking about battles, and about those guerrilla fighters, and he was a “staunch Pole.”
+All of that was a mystery.
+I remember my father teaching me that I was not allowed to say a word anywhere (about the guerrilla fighters—A.O.) because they were not welcome.
+Some supported Germans because they liked them; others defended Poland.
+And my father was very brave.
+He wouldn’t spare his children for Poland to exist.

-A girl would come.
-So “dry”, grandma said.
-Skinny, “dry”, and when she was coming she was so fat.
-And she was wearing a coat with rifles underneath.
+One girl kept visiting us.
+She was quite skinny, “skin-and-bones”, as my grandma said, though she looked quite fat when she was visiting.
+She was wearing a coat under which she had rifles.
 She was bringing weapons and bullets.
-I remember it, things like that.
+I remember it.
 People used to say: Oh there she goes!
-What a fatty!
-She was bearly walking.
-I remember how they symphatise with her for carrying such weights.
+What a fatty!”
+She was barely walking.
+I remember how people pitied over her for carrying such weights.
 And later, one day she just didn’t come.
-They said, that she was dead, that Germans shot her.
+They said she was dead, shot by the Germans.

-And the Germans came, I don’t know how many of them came.
-They shouted “open the door”, but there was no grandmother on the other side, because grandmother might have opened them, but grandmother was not there then.
-Grandmother liked to disappear.
-And they (Germans—A.O.), with their stocks just smashed that door.
-I cried a lot, because these were such beautiful, new door.
-I liked them so much.
-I felt like I could have something nice […].
+Then the Germans came, I don’t know how many of them.
+They shouted: “Open the door,” but the grandmother wasn’t there; if she were, she would probably let them in because she liked to have fun.
+And they (the Germans—A.O.) just smashed the door with their bayonets.
+I cried a lot because that was such a beautiful new door, and I liked it very much. […].
 I liked beautiful things very much.
-Well, I liked these (door – A.O.) so much and they took it and destroyed it into nothing!
-I remember them like that, splinters everywhere… Germans screamed to open the door, and then we didn’t open them, because daddy was at home.
-From this partisans.. from this forest… And in underpants he fled the room.
-As he slept in the room, he did not have time to get dressed or catch anything.
-When they hacked this door, they entered because they were looking for weapons.
-And they put us against the wall, they told us to keep our hands on the wall, and I remember that I was holding one hand on the wall and holding my mum’s dress with the other.
-And they screamed a lot.
-Some curses, they were yelling a lot, and we were so scared.
-I think they were supposed to shoot us, but they didn’t shoot us then, just… And they took everything in the room, threw it out, trampled it, smashed it, broke it with their stocks.
+Well, there something I liked so much was totally destroyed!
+I remember, there were splinters everywhere… The Germans screamed to open the door, and then we didn’t open it because daddy happened to be at home.
+He had just arrived from their guerrilla location, from the forest, and had spent a night at home.
+He escaped from the room in his underpants, he didn’t have time to get dressed or take anything with him.
+Then they broke the door and got in because they were looking for weapons.
+And they put us against the wall, they told us to keep our hands on the wall, and I remember that I was holding one hand on the wall and holding my mom’s dress with the other.
+And they screamed a lot, with loud cursing and yelling, and we were so scared.
+I think they were supposed to shoot us, but they didn’t.
+They took everything there was in the room and threw out, tramped, and smashed with their bayonets.

 The interviews are given in the original language or a transliteration of it with preservation of national, regional and individual speech peculiarities.